codeuk/GitCheck/README.md

-# gitcheck
+# Gitcheck
-Checks if Github Usernames are Available
+Gitcheck allows you to scrape through a custom list of usernames and see if they are taken/available